zynksoftware/Zynk-Workflow/_docs/Extensions-Section/Zynk-Log-Manager-(ZLM).md

 If you enter all the above information and don't click connect, you can verify (test the connection), compact, repair and shrink your database.

 * __Verify__ - This method will test the connection details you have entered into ZLM.
-For further information please visit [MSDN](https://msdn.microsoft.com/en-us/library/a0a5czch(v=vs.100).aspx).
+For further information please visit [MSDN article](https://msdn.microsoft.com/en-us/library/a0a5czch(v=vs.100).aspx) related to verifying a database.
 * __Compact__ - This action will reclaim wasted space in the database by recreating the file.
-For further information please visit [MSDN](https://msdn.microsoft.com/en-us/library/system.data.sqlserverce.sqlceengine.compact(v=vs.100).aspx).
+For further information please visit [MSDN article](https://msdn.microsoft.com/en-us/library/system.data.sqlserverce.sqlceengine.compact(v=vs.100).aspx) related to compacting a database.
 * __Repair__ - This method will attempt to repair a broken database.
-For further information please visit [MSDN](https://msdn.microsoft.com/en-us/library/system.data.sqlserverce.sqlceengine.repair(v=vs.100).aspx).
+For further information please visit [MSDN article](https://msdn.microsoft.com/en-us/library/system.data.sqlserverce.sqlceengine.repair(v=vs.100).aspx) related to repairing a database.
 * __Shrink__ - This method will attempt to recover wasted space in the database by removing empty page files.
-For further information please visit [MSDN](https://msdn.microsoft.com/en-us/library/system.data.sqlserverce.sqlceengine.shrink(v=vs.100).aspx).
+For further information please visit [MSDN article](https://msdn.microsoft.com/en-us/library/system.data.sqlserverce.sqlceengine.shrink(v=vs.100).aspx) related to shrinking a database.

 ## General Settings
 ### Database